GUIDED BREATHING MEDITATION

 Meditate in this way for about ten minutes.
 Try this meditation for a week.
 See if you notice how changeable and ephemeral your thoughts are.

-The persons interested in acquiring further knowledge on the subject, and those who want to learn
+Anyone interested in acquiring further knowledge on the subject, and those who want to learn

 Easy RajYoga Meditation, can avail of free services being rendered by the Centres of Prajapita BrahmaKumaris Ishwariya Vishwa Vidyalaya in many parts of the world.